stategate/stategate/README.md

 - [x] Different combinations of Channel & Storage Providers are interoperable.
 - [x] Capture a persistant, immutable historical record of all state changes using a pluggable storage provider
 - [x] Store identity(jwt.claims) & timestamp in event logs to capture who is changing what & when
+- [x] Easy deployment model - fully configureable via environmental variables

+## Concepts

+- Storage Provider: A stategate storage provider is a pluggable, 3rd party database storage service.
+Storage providers provide persistance for all objects & events and should be scaled independently of stategate instances.

+- Channel Provider: A stategate channel provider is a pluggable, 3rd party message-queue/channel service.
+Channel providers provide a way for stategate to broadcast events to itself while scaling horizontally.
+Channel providers should be scaled independently of stategate instances.

 ## Environmental Variables